-On November 21, 2018, the Ontario Legislature passed Bill 47, Making Ontario Open for Business Act, 2018 (Act), which includes changes to Ontario’s apprenticeship and skilled trades system.
+On November 21, 2018, the Ontario Legislature passed Bill 47, Making Ontario Open for Business Act, 2018, which legislated the upcoming wind-down of the Ontario College of Trades and changes to Ontario’s apprenticeship and skilled trades system.

-Under the Act, the Minister of Training, Colleges and Universities has the powers to do the following:
+Under the Act, the Minister of Labour, Training, and Skills Development has the special powers to do the following:

-- Terminate any members from the Ontario College of Trades (College) governing structure,
+- Terminate any members from the governing structure of the Ontario College of Trades;

-- Dissolve any committees of the Board (statutory or otherwise).
+- Dissolve any committees of the Board of Governors of the College of Trades

-The College is working with government to support an orderly transition of key functions until a new model for Ontario’s skilled trades system is introduced in 2019.
+The Board is working with the government to support an orderly transition of key functions to the successor Ministry-led system for Ontario’s skilled trades.